website-templates/jekyll-inclusion/_build/_posts/2015-01-17-demo-post-blockquotes.md

 ---
 layout: post
 title: "Demo post &mdash; blockquotes"
-subtitle: "This is the third post with tests and demo for blockquotes with code snippets and explanations"
+description: "This is the third post with tests and demo for blockquotes with code snippets and explanations"
 date: 2015-01-17
 tags:
 - Lorem ipsum